Configure MySQL Master-Master Replication

 bind-address = 0.0.0.0 server-id = 2 log-bin = /var/log/mysql/bin.log log-slave-updates log-bin-index = /var/log/mysql/log-bin.index log-error = /var/log/mysql/error.log relay-log = /var/log/mysql/relay.log relay-log-info-file = /var/log/mysql/relay-log.info relay-log-index = /var/log/mysql/relay-log.index auto_increment_increment = 10 auto_increment_offset = 2 master-host = [private IP address of debian501] master-user = [replication username] master-password = [replication user password] replicate-do-db = [database name to be replicated]

 Now, restart both databases.
-If the service restart on either server fails, then please check the /var/log/mysql/error.log file for any errors.
-Update the configuration and check for any typos, etc.,
+If the service restart on either server fails, then check the /var/log/mysql/error.log file for any errors.
+Update the configuration and check for any typos, and so on.

 Testing the scenarios

-For the purpose of testing our replication setup, we can create the database specified in the configuration section above, as well as a test table on one of the nodes and watch the log files in /var/log/mysql directory.
-Note that all database changes should be replicated to our other server immediately.
+For the purpose of testing your replication setup, create the database specified in the previous configuration section.
+Also create a test table on one of the nodes and watch the log files in /var/log/mysql directory.
+Note that all database changes should be replicated to your other server immediately.

 mysql> create database [your-db-name]; mysql> use [your-db-name] mysql> create table foo (id int not null, username varchar(30) not null); mysql> insert into foo values (1, 'bar');

-An additional test is to stop the MySQL service on debian502, making database changes on the debian501 server and then restarting the MySQL service on debian502.
+As an additional test, stop the MySQL service on debian502, making database changes on the debian501 server and then restarting the MySQL service on debian502.
 The debian502 MySQL service should sync up all the new changes automatically.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License